cr0sis/yeetlight/README.md

 `sudo apt install nmap`

-`nmap -sn 192.168.1.* > nmapresult.txt` (your 1 might be different so change it based on your router)
+`nmap -sn 192.168.1.* > nmapresult.txt` Your 1 might be different so change it based on your router, use `ifconfig` to find your ip range.

 `nano nmapresult.txt`